brettinternet/tabbed-legacy/README.md

 #### Sessions

 - [ ] Add rename modal and form
+- [ ] Get recently closed sessions and consolidate with previous?
 - [ ] Give previous sessions a name with predominant tabs, like "& 4 more"
 - [ ] merge multiple sessions
 - [ ] merge multiple windows